Frequently Asked Questions

 judgement unless you use both sets, and there is a re-learning process

-especially from an older wide drawing
+when changing your set, especially from an older wide drawing

 model.
 The weight, size and footprint on the ground all have a bearing.